ChristopherAlphonse/authly/api/README.md

 # Go API with JWT Authentication

 This Go API demonstrates JWT token validation for Better-Auth integration.
-It provides a secure backend that can validate JWT tokens issued by the Better-Auth frontend.
+The goal is Go focuses on business logic.
+Auth responsibilities in Next.js/Better‑Auth

 ![alt text](image.png)